The coliseum in Rome

 I wanted you to come with me.

-Formed with imperfect subjunctive of essere/avere + past participle.
-Used to talk about actions completed before another past action.
+Formed using the imperfect subjunctive of essere or avere plus the past participle.
+It refers to actions that were completed before another past action:

 Speravo che tu fossi venuto.